reactplay/react-play/src/plays/react-gradients/Readme.md

         1. `codeToCopy` - The text that needs to be copied.
         2. `message` - The message to be displayed in the toast. *(If user clicked to copy the TailwindCSS code, the message argument is "TailwindCSS".
 Then the toast says "Copied TailwindCSS")*
     - >**Note:-** Initially, there were three different functions(`copyTailwind`, `copyCSS`, `copyColor`) to copy.
 Later combined these functions into one, the `copyCode` function for better practice and efficiency.
+- Also in the `GradientComponent` component, you will find a `GradientCopyButton` component.
+This is a button component for copying the different TailwindCSS, CSS and color codes.
+It also displays a tooltip on hover.
+This tooltip is achieved by using react useState hook, `debounce` function of `lodash` to set delay on hover and onMouseEnter,onMouseLeave events to set the state of a state variable.
+Then the tooltip is conditionally displayed using that state variable.
 - And finally, the play uses `react-hot-toast` *(a notification library for react)* to display a message after user has copied.

 ## Contributing